September 11, 2020 3 min read

 Additional studies show applications of d-limonene for conditions from heartburn and gallstones to high cholesterol and inflammatory bowel disease.

-Limonene is available in Jampha’s CBD tincture collections Focus and Balance.
+Limonene is available in Jampha’s SETIs collections Focus and Balance, with or without CBD.

-Find d-limonene in Jampha’s CBD collections Relieve and Detox.
+Find d-limonene in Jampha’s SETI collections Relieve and Detox, with or without CBD.

 Available in clove and ginger as well as hemp, Chinese medicine practitioners have used humulene for generations.